Terracotta-OSS/docker/4.3.1/server/README.md

 It's now ready and waiting for clients !

+#### How to build this image

+To build this [Dockerfile](https://github.com/Terracotta-OSS/docker/blob/master/4.3.1/server/Dockerfile), clone this [git repository](https://github.com/Terracotta-OSS/docker) and run :

+    $ cd 4.3.1/server
+    $ docker build -t terracotta-server-oss:4.3.1 .

 #### Getting serious : one active, and one passive - multi-host networking

 ##### Setting up the hosts